denisgurcu/assignment-2-tomado/README.md

 - Filter tasks by custom emoji-supported categories
 - Pomodoro timer with automatic cycles and sound cues
 - "Done" tasks appear with strike-through for clarity
-- Fully responsive and interactive front-end built with React
+- Interactive front-end built with React

 ---